eclipse/mraa/docs/internals.md

 src/javascript.
 Because we don't expect most NPM users to have SWIG we precompile the src/mraajsJAVASCRIPT_wrap.cxx.
 The src/version.c is already known since this is a static tarball so we write that too.
-These files are placed not in a build/ dir but in the main mraa dir.
-You can then tar the dir up and send it to NPM.
+These files are placed not in a build/ directory but in the main mraa directory.
+You can then tar the directory up and send it to NPM.
 This is done automatically on every commit by our automated build system.